IN THIS CHAPTER

 FROM DailyTotals;

-, this query would return a row listing that row’s total sales figure and the previous day’s total sales figure.
+For each row in DailyTotals, this query would return a row listing that row’s total sales figure and the previous day’s total sales figure.
 The default offset is 1, which is why the previous day’s result is returned rather than any other.

 To compare the current day’s sales to those of a week prior, you could use the following: